grqz/grqz/README.md

 # I'm GRQZ!
 Here should be something random:
-Did you know?
-This repo is just to keep my Github Commits green.
-I use a ssh key so that no one can see my real commits(except for merging things).
-Seems like submitting prs with this account is inevitable...
+Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
+Thank you!!!

-Last Update: 2024-08-28 12:33:14.886775+00:00
+Last Update: 2024-08-29 01:16:03.933720+00:00